ghuyfel/flutter_azure_tts/README.md

       region: "YOUR REGION");
 ```

-//Get the list of all available voices.
+Get the list of all available voices.
 And pick a voice to read the text.

 ```dart
 // Get available voices